ykEddie/code-journal/README.md

   - `-webkit-background-clip: text;`

 While working on Services Page A2 I tried to use media queries to have some stuff change but the values got all messed up so I just scrapped that part as a whole.
 Gonna try and make a random codepen and figure out media queries in there.

+## February 1st

+Messed around with making a gallery, getting the pictures in it was fairly easy but then the sorting of all of them proved to be quite the hassle

+- Still haven't been able to figure out some parts of it, gonna go over the recording and maybe watch some YouTube videos

+Did some extra research on hero sections and I have an idea of what I want to do for one but it would need some stuff that has to do with animations and transitions and I'm not sure if I wanna mess around with that just yet lol

+- Codepen was bugging, I couldn't edit my CSS portion of my user input form even after restarting my laptop so it's looking very basic
+- Looked at Ash's codepens for some inspo
+- Want to incorporate the code I found last week into my hero section hopefully